Author + information

 - John R. Teerlink, MD‡,¶¶,

-- PROTECT and RELAX-AHF Executive Committees
+- on behalf of the PROTECT and RELAX-AHF Executive Committees

 - ∗Momentum Research Inc., Durham, North Carolina